eric-brechemier/masteringid-horizon/630-INSTRUCTIONAL-STRATEGIES.md

 training phishing solution, depending on the budget available.

-We also recommend a number of efforts which do not require the development of specific training but require the implementation of changes in different parts of the organization:
+We also recommend a number of efforts which do not require the development of specific training but shall introduce changes in different parts of the
+organization:

 1. an update of internal policies on how to handle requests for sensitive information or payments received by email.
 Any such request made by email